miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

 1. get the NFT's "asset" data (from the indexer)
 2. get the NFT's proof (from the indexer)
-3. get the Merkle tree account (directly from the Solana blockchain)
+3. get the Merkle tree account (directly from the Miraland blockchain)
 4. prepare the asset proof
 5. build and send the transfer instruction